osievert/cpp-for-a-physicist/4-old-vs-new/README.md

 # C++ Old vs New

-C++ is a very old language, but in the last decade it has evollved quite a lot.
-Modern C++ doesn't look a lot like C++old.
+C++ is a very old language, but in the last decade it has evolved quite a lot.
+Modern C++ doesn't look muchlike C++old.
 This section illustrates some of the differences, so when you look at C++ you can read it whether it is old or new.

 ## Type declarations